neondataskills/NEON-Data-Skills/tutorials/R/dc-spatial-vector/00-open-a-shapefile.md

 title: "Vector 00: Open and Plot Shapefiles in R - Getting Started with Point, Line and Polygon Vector Data"
 description: "This spatial data tutorial explains the how to open and plot shapefiles containing point, line and polygon vector data in R."
 dateCreated: 2015-10-23
-authors: Joseph Stachelek, Leah A. Wasser, Megan A. Jones
+authors: Joseph Stachelek, Leah A. Wasser, Megan Jones
 contributors: Sarah Newman
 estimatedTime:
 packagesLibraries: rgdal, raster